Lythrilla/PictureLogin-R2/readme.md

 ## 📝 Introduction

-PictureLogin is an enhanced Spigot/Bukkit plugin that displays custom messages with player skin images when players log into the server.
+PictureLogin is an Spigot/Bukkit plugin that displays custom messages with player skin images when players log into the server.
 This fork extends the original plugin with numerous additional features and improved performance.

 > **Original Author**: Nathan Glover (NathanG/ItsNathanG)
 > **Fork Author**: Lythrilla